Auchtertool: History

 Tradition maintains that a funeral attended by the writer Walter Scott was held at the kirk and solemnised according to the Roman Catholic rite.
 This illegal ceremony took place at dead of night to avoid detection by the Protestant authorities.
 Legend has it that the funeral procession can be seen on an August night heading towards the kirk from Hallyards Castle.

 Alexander Boswell was mortally wounded in a duel in Auchtertool in 1822.
 He died in nearby Balmuto House.
 The duel was one of the last in Scotland.

+The modern village grew up around what was originally the milton of the parish, meaning the settlement surrounding the local mill, as opposed to the kirkton, the settlement surround the kirk, which lies at some distance from the village.
+The original structure was largely reconstructed in 1833 as a plain box chapel.
+It has two battlemented porches on the south side and an octagonal birdcage bellcote on the west gable.
+The north aisle was added in 1905–6.
+The graveyard contains 17th century table stones; one commemorates David Martin, minister of Auchtertool who died in 1636.
+It is carved with a relief of the minister in knee breeches and gown with his feet on a skull.
+The Gothic Revival manse was built in 1812.
+Auchtertool House is a large early 19th century villa.

 From 1650, the village had a brewery, gaining a reputation for the quality of its ale, porter and table beer, not only throughout Fife but shipping as far as London.
 From 1845 the brewery was converted to a malt whisky distillery, commencing operation in 1851, and maintaining its reputation for a quality product.
 Distilling ceased in 1927 but the maltings and bonded warehouse continued operation until 1973.
 The warehouses were used as a canteen by Polish soldiers, encamped nearby during the Second World War.
 The buildings are now largely demolished, only a small brick office remaining.

 Auchtertool's only school is Auchtertool Primary School.
 High school pupils travel to Balwearie High School in Kirkcaldy.

+In 2026, plans were lodged to build a 600MW hyperscale data centre next to the village, which attracted more than 1,600 objections.